arbitraryexecution/forta-bot-templates/admin-events/SETUP.md

 The following steps will take you from a completely blank template to a functional agent.

-1. Open the `agent-config.json` file.
+1. Copy the `agent-config.json.example` file to a new file named `agent-config.json`.

 2. `developerAbbreviation` (required) - Type in your desired abbreviation to specify your name or your development team name.
 For example, Arbitrary Execution uses the abbreviation `"AE"` for its `developerAbbreviation` value.